I pick up good quality Books About Amish Quilts (or a world of stunning beauty) when I have the chance. Here are some from my personal collection.

-- Do not break the piggy bank.
+Do not break the piggy bank.
 Basic sewing supplies are fine – just use the best you can afford.

 Check at a local fabric store, the extension office, or the library to find other quilters.
 You are not alone in this journey.

-you really want to start out with a bed quilt, the easiest patterns are squares or rectangles.
+Start with a simple project.
+Something small like a table runner or baby quilt is quick to finish and boosts your confidence.
+If you really want to start out with a bed quilt, the easiest patterns are squares or rectangles.